What do I need to know?

 1. Search the 'title' of these records with a keywords or names from that time period.
 Or simply press 'Search' and browse the kind of letters you'll see in this series.

-2. If you are researching a person or tribe name, find out how to search our Koorie Index of Names here.
+2. If you are researching a person or tribe name, find out how to search by viewing our Koorie Index of Names guide.
 This database will help you locate records relating to people and places in this series.

 About these records